murundb/murundb.github.io/docs/software/termanologies.md

 A single-threaded process has one **program counter** specifying the next instruction to execute.
 The execution of such a process must be sequential.
 The CPU executes one instruction of the process after another, until the process completes.
 Further, at any time, one instruction at most is executed on behalf of the process.
 Thus, although, two processes may be associated with the same program, they are nevertheless considered two separate execution sequences.
 A multithreaded process has multiple program counters, each pointing to the next instruction to execute for a given thread.

+## Bootloader

+A small piece of computer porgram that is responsible for booting a computer.

+p71